cefsharp/CefSharp/README.md

 ## Financial Support

-To continue developing/supporting the project I (@amaitland) am asking for financial contributions.
-Donations of any size are greatly appreciated!
+Is your company making money thanks to `CefSharp`?
+Do you rely on regular updates to the project?
+[Alex Maitland](https://github.com/amaitland) needs your support!
+Signup to [GitHub Sponsors](https://github.com/sponsors/amaitland).

 One-Time or Recurring contributions can be made through [GitHub Sponsors](https://github.com/sponsors/amaitland) it only takes a GitHub account and a credit card.
-I can also take contributions through [PayPal](https://paypal.me/AlexMaitland).
+You can also make a One-Time contribution via [PayPal](https://paypal.me/AlexMaitland).

-Now that I (@amaitland) am a stay at home dad your contributions are the only reason I'm allowed to continue working on the project.
-Without continued funding the time I currently spend on the project will have to be put into finding other paid work.
+As a stay at home dad I ([@amaitland](https://github.com/amaitland)) rely on your contributions to help support my family.

 ## Links